Hazardous Waste Cleanup:Tecumseh Products Company Facility - Tecumseh, Michigan

 - Site Responsibility

 TPC was brought under RCRA regulation when they applied for and were granted Interim Status for container and tank storage areas for solvent wastes in June 1982.
-Later that year the tank storage area underwent closure.
+Later that year the tank and drum storage area underwent closure.
 Thereafter TPC was a hazardous waste generator until 2008, when manufacturing stopped.

 Soil Gas Interim Remedies – A soil vapor extraction system was installed in the northern portion of the site in spring/summer 2012.
 This system prevents